caionastu/rabbit-mq/README.md

 # rabbit-mq
-Some projects made for learning about RabbitMQ
+Project for learning about RabbitMQ